 These symptoms could be signs of a strangulated hernia, which is a medical emergency.

-If your hiatus hernia symptoms continue for over three weeks and over-the-counter medication isn’t helping, see your GP.
+If your hiatus hernia symptoms, such as heartburn, chest pain or stomach pain, continue for over three weeks and over-the-counter medication isn’t helping, see your GP.

 Your GP will discuss your symptoms and your general health.
 Your GP may refer you to a gastroenterologist (a consultant specialising in the digestive system) for further assessment and treatment.